bergesinstitute/grafmethodenglish/book-1-unit-6.md

     I usually drink water in the morning.

-    I always cook on Mondays.
+    Alberto always cooks on Mondays.

 ### Oraciones interrogativas